 Low Vision Therapy Services

-Most exams by the Society’s doctor will result in a referral for low vision therapy training which will assist in the identification and proper use of non-prescriptive aids such as magnifiers, lighting and task lamps, computers and electronic zoom magnification.
+Most exams by the Society’s doctors will result in a referral for low vision therapy training which will assist in the identification and proper use of non-prescriptive aids such as magnifiers, lighting and task lamps, computers and electronic zoom magnification.
 For optimal benefit, multiple scheduled appointments are recommended.

 Low Vision Aids

-• Monocular and telescopic aids assist with near and distance viewing.
-Special sunglasses that best suit specific eye conditions can assist with glare.
+• Special sunglasses that best suit specific eye conditions and can assist with glare.

 • CCTV electronic screen magnification reading devices sale or rental